Martchus/syncthingtray/plasmoid/testing.md

     looks like within the system tray plasmoid.
   * This usage of `%{sourceDir}` assumes one used the "Building this straight" instructions from the main README.md.
+  * When using a suffix (e.g. development build via CMake presets), this suffix needs to be appended to the applet name.
 5. Keep `%{buildDir}` as working directory.
 6. In execution environment there's nothing mandatory to be set because `starttesting.sh` should already take care of setting the environment.